ybor-dev/github-actions/README.md

 # github-actions
-This repository is managed by the Ybor Platform Team in order to provide Github Actions templates.
-This allows Ybor's Platform Team to improve the pipelines over time and seamlessly integrate updates into the respective projects.
+This repository is managed by the P6m Dev Team in order to provide Github Actions templates.
+This allows P6m's Dev Team to improve the pipelines over time and seamlessly integrate updates into the respective projects.

 ## Example